madara-alliance/madara/README.md

 ## 🔄 Migration

-When migration to a newer version of Madara which introduces breaking changes, you might need to update your database.
+When migration to a newer version of Madara you might need to update your database.
 Instead of re-synchronizing the entirety of your chain's state from genesis, you can use Madara's **warp update** feature.

 > [!NOTE]
 > Warp update requires you to already have an existing node with a working